cmgoffena13/file-loader/README.md

 ### Processing 2 Million Row CSV File

-To demonstrate real-world performance, I tested the framework with a large dataset from the [sample-csv-files repository](https://github.com/datablist/sample-csv-files).
+To demonstrate real-world performance, I tested the framework with a large dataset from the [sample-csv-files repository](https://github.com/datablist/sample-csv-files) with Postgres.

 **Test Dataset:**
 - **File**: `customers-2000000.csv`